MaxWies/boki-benchmarks/README.md

 ### Manager VM ###

-A single 'Manager' VM is responsible for conducting experiments and combining the results.
+A single Manager VM is responsible for conducting experiments and combining the results.
 It uses the following packages: python3 python3-pip docker-compose default-jre

-Python in the 'Manager' VM needs the following packages: numpy matplotlib pandas
+Python in the Manager VM needs the following packages: numpy matplotlib pandas

 ### Environment setup ###